Kuo Lin-yung

 Kuo Lin-yung (郭林勇 (Guō Línyǒng); born 20 November 1946), is a Taiwanese politician.
 During his first term on the Legislative Yuan from 1984 to 1987, he was affiliated with the Kuomintang.
 He returned to the legislature between 2005 and 2008, representing the Taiwan Solidarity Union.
 He is also a lawyer who has led the Taichung Bar Association and Taiwan Bar Association, and served as deputy minister of justice.
 In 2010, he was a member of the Referendum Review Committee convened by the Executive Yuan.

 Personal life and education

-Kuo was interested in art and painting in elementary school.
-He played baseball throughout high school, university and graduate school, and was team captain.
-Kuo also competed in the hurdles and 400m relay.
-Kuo earned a master's of arts in legal studies at National Chung Hsing University.
+Kuo earned a law degree at National Chung Hsing University.
 He led the Taichung Bar Association, and later the Taiwan Bar Association.
 Kuo married a junior high school teacher.
 When she retired, she took an art class and was soon joined by Kuo.
 Kuo returned to painting in 1998 and jointly exhibited his works alongside his wife's for the first time in 2003.